Commissioning a photoshoot

 Working with a freelancer photographer

-Communications and Public Affairs has a rota of photographers it regularly uses for a number of shoots each year.
+The Communications Division has a rota of photographers it regularly uses for a number of shoots each year.
 These photographers meet our high quality standards and have signed up to a bespoke contract that grants the College universal and exclusive rights to use their photography in promoting Imperial.

 We generally recommend that a freelance photographer is booked for photography of the following nature: